Written by: Craig Race

 100 years ago, brick was the load-bearing structure, building envelope, and cladding material for houses.
 A layer of lathe and plaster was applied to the inside as a finish, but other than that, brick solved all problems.

 Today, we prefer to add insulation to our walls because we like to feel warm in the winter.
 And using wood as our structural system saves time, money, and natural resources.
 So brick has become nothing more than a very expensive and very heavy cladding material.
 It requires a thicker foundation to rest on, which creates thermal bridging.
-Most importantly to us here at STO, it prevents us from using thick layers of exterior insulation!
+Most importantly to us here at Sustainable, it prevents us from using thick layers of exterior insulation!
 Wood, metal, plastic, and cement-board siding options are less expensive, faster to build, and more resource efficient.
 Plus, they reduce thermal bridging, and allow forward-thinking builders to use lots of exterior insulation.

 Everyone thinks they need more windows!
 Establishing views and providing daylight is a very important part of the architectural process, but windows also create weaknesses in the building envelope, compromising insulation and air-tightness – both of which have a majorimpact on your personal comfort and energy bills.
 All houses, traditional or contemporary, look and perform best with 15 – 35% window-to-wall area.
 Any less and your house is too dark and stuffy.
 Any more and your house wastes energy and experiences glare.